Pedestrian Accident Statistics for NY

 Is it possible for both a pedestrian and a driver to be at fault for an accident?

 It is possible for both the driver and a pedestrian to have shared fault for an accident.
 Because New York is a comparative negligence state, being at fault does not automatically bar an injured person from receiving compensation.
 Instead, the compensation they are eligible for varies based on how much at fault they are for the accident.
-It is possible for pedestrians and drivers alike to be at fault for reasons including disobeying a road or traffic signal or intoxication.
+It is possible for pedestrians and drivers alike to be at fault for reasons including disobeying a road or traffic signal, failing to give right of way, or intoxication.
 For example, if the pedestrian jaywalked and the driver was distracted, and they are found to equally share the fault, an injured party may only be able to recover 50% of the damages they claimed for the accident, depending upon the specific circumstances of the accident.

 All pedestrian accidents are different, so it is important to discuss the details specific to your case.
 Contact the experienced personal injury lawyers at Rosenberg & Gluck, L.L.P., for a free consultation to determine if the New York comparative negligence rules apply to your case.